VictorLuu99/connect-wallet-basic-demo/flow/SEQUENCE_DIAGRAMS_CONNECTION.md

 // Backend code - DUMB RELAY with Socket.io Rooms

 io.on('connection', (socket) => {
-  // Mobile joins room and emits connection event socket.on('connected_uuid', (data) => {
+  // Wallet joins room and emits connection event socket.on('connected_uuid', (data) => {
     const { uuid } = data;

     // Backend CANNOT and SHOULD NOT verify anything
-    // Just broadcast to all sockets in the room (including Web) io.to(uuid).emit('connected_uuid', { uuid });
+    // Just broadcast to all sockets in the room (including DAPP) io.to(uuid).emit('connected_uuid', { uuid });
   });